 The findings of the horizontal differences in gender equality reveal that a one-dimensional explanation to gender inequality is too inflexible (also see Berggren 2011).
 Instead, the results lead the way for new theoretical explanations of the underrepresentation of women in academia.
-Our contribution, therefore, has practical as well as theoretical implications: political and administrative measures taken against imbalanced gender situations in HE should not be based on a mainstream conception of the specific field.
+Our contribution, therefore, has practical as well as theoretical implications: political and administrative measures taken against imbalanced gender situations in HE should not be based on a mainstream conception of the cause of imbalanced circumstances, but rather on a careful and contextual analysis of the specific field.
 It seems important that measures taken are based on research.
 Theoretically, there is a need for a composite framework that can handle the different aspects of the varied worlds within academia.